-We hereby consent to the filing of this opinion as an exhibit to the Registration Statement and to the reference to us with respect to this opinion under the heading "Legal Matters" in the Prospectus which is a part of such Registration Statement.
-In giving such consent, we do not thereby admit that we are in the category of persons whose consent is required under Section 7 of the Act.
+We hereby consent to the filing of this opinion as an exhibit to the Registration Statement.
+In giving this consent, we do not admit that we are in the category of persons whose consent is required by Section 7 of the Securities Act of 1933, as amended, or the rules and regulations promulgated thereunder by the Securities and Exchange Commission.

-Very truly yours,

-/s/ Goodwin, Procter & Hoar LLP
+Very truly yours, /s/ Goodwin, Procter & Hoar LLP

-GOODWIN, PROCTER & HOAR LLP
+Goodwin, Procter & Hoar LLP